codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/amazon-ecs.md

 ## Create a CI/CD pipeline for ECS/Fargate

-Here is the whole pipeline:
+Here is the complete pipeline:

  `codefresh.yml`
 {% highlight yaml %}